buildkite/docs/pages/pipelines/rules.md

 {
   "rule": "pipeline.trigger_build.pipeline",
   "value": {
-    "source_pipeline_uuid": "pipeline-uuid",
+    "source_pipeline": "pipeline-uuid-or-slug",
-    "target_pipeline_uuid": "pipeline-uuid"
+    "target_pipeline": "pipeline-uuid-or-slug"
   }
 }
 ```

 where:

-- `source_pipeline_uuid` is the UUID of the pipeline that's allowed to trigger another pipeline.
+- `source_pipeline` is the UUID or slug of the pipeline that's allowed to trigger another pipeline.
-- `target_pipeline_uuid` is the UUID of the pipeline that can be triggered by the `source_pipeline_uuid` pipeline.
+- `target_pipeline` is the UUID or slug of the pipeline that can be triggered by the `source_pipeline` pipeline.

 Learn more about creating rules in [Manage rules](/docs/pipelines/rules/manage).